CB FT MH GR IO TS TA UF SB DN WG NI SB RV EF BQ TA BQ RP EF BK SD GM NR PS RF BS UT TD MF EM AB IM

 Using a computer, there are two ways to attack a Playfair cipher:

-- Dictionary attack: If a keyword has been used for creating the matrix, it is possible to break a Playfair cipher by key word guessing.
-For instance, the word SURPRISE is contained in virtually every English dictionary, so a computer that tests one keyword candidate after the other will sooner or later find it.
+- Dictionary attack: It is possible to break a Playfair cipher by guessing the keyword.
+The word SURPRISE is contained in virtually every English dictionary, so a computer that tests one keyword candidate after the other will sooner or later find it.

-- Hill Climbing: Hill Climbing is the current super-algorithm of historical codebreaking.
-As Nils Kopal and George Lasry have shown, Hill Climbing (enhanced with Simmulated Annealing) can break a Playfair cryptogram of 40 letters.
+- Hill climbing: Hill climbing is the current super-algorithm of historical codebreaking.
+As George Lasry pointed out, hill climbing (enhanced with simmulated annealing) can break a Playfair cipher of more than 80 letters.

 Further reading: A mird in the hand is worth two in the mush: Solving ciphers with Hill Climbing